Cosmology: Neutrinos as the Only Final Dark Matter: Cosmos: Neutrinos in the Peculiar Bridging Role

+where $\Psi^C(3,1)$ consists of the charged leptons.
+It is in the form similar to the neutrino-Higgs mass interactions, leading to the decays such as $\phi^\pm \to \mu^\pm + \nu ({\bar \nu})$. $h^C$ are much larger than $h$ since it explains the splitting in the masses of charged leptons.

+The above three couplings are all those which we have - they are renormalizable, and they are dimensionless.
+There is nothing more; so, they decide how the dark-matter particles behave (and evolve) in the Standard Model \cite{Hwang417}.
+These couplings are dimensionless, so that they are determined by the 4-dimensional Minkowski space-time, {\it not} by the fields themselves \cite{Hwang417}.

+The most peculiar part of the story is as follows: These dark-matter reactions are extremely narrow, if they could have been seen.
+But they cannot be seen except the charged channels such as $\phi^+ \to \mu^+ + \nu$.
+They are extremely narrow due to lack of three-body, or more-body, channels.
+Thus, this world is really "dark".
+In our Cosmos, these reactions are very important but they cannot be seen except the charged channels that might be barely studied.

+Neutrino-familon gauge-coupling interactions and neutrino-Higgs mass interactions involve two-body decays; they can be treated easily on the theoretical side but most of them cannot be observed on the experimental ground; most of them, like neutrinos, are neutral and participate only weak and feeble family interactions.
+They may be studied for the higher-order effects; or, studied indirectly through the feeble weak interactions brought in by charged Higgs $\phi^\pm(3,2)$.
+[Item (3) above.]
+Thus, most of the dark channels are completely dark.

+We are confident that the Standard Model \cite{Hwang417} is unique.
+The three complex scalar fields $\Phi(1,2)$ (SM-Higgs), $\Phi(3,1)$ (purely family Higgs), and $\Phi(3,2)$ (mixed family Higgs) are there because they are "related" and their mutual interactions are enough to overcome each of the self-repulsive $\lambda$ interactions \cite{Fields}.
+The Dirac's linearization of the Einstein basic relation, $E^2 = {\vec p\,}^2 + m^2$, means that there are only a few Dirac fields (point-like Dirac particles).
+The force-fields gauge-field structure $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ is probably "built-in from the outset" with the Lorentz-group structure - the (quantum) 4-dimensional Minkowski space-time, the place in which we are living.
+The uniqueness of the Standard Model \cite{Hwang417} implies that eventually the neutrinos will be the only final dark-matter particles.

+{\it From the most peculiar part of the story for the Standard Model \cite{Hwang417}, almost all decays are invisible.
+The direct experimental tests must come from decays of the charged Higgs $\Phi^+(3,2)$, such as $\phi^+\to \tau^+ + \nu$, etc., sudden appearance of a charged heavy lepton and nothing else.
+The charged family Higgs $\Phi^+(3,2)$ is only a peripheral byproduct of the whole idea.
+Of course, there are numerous indirect experimental tests of the invisible parts of the Standard Model \cite{Hwang417}.}

-These two couplings are the only couplings that are renormalizable.
-As for the couplings, we do not know that whether they are all real or some of them are complex.
-The above interactions of two types, presumably fairly weak, occur in the neutrino sector and differentiate neutrinos - so violate the $\tau-\mu-e$ universality.
+Of course, for the three dark-matter couplings, we do not know that whether they are all real or some of them are complex, remembering that CP violations do allow the presence of imaginary numbers.
+The above dark-matter interactions, presumably fairly weak, occur in the neutrino sector and differentiate neutrinos - they are invisible and they can be tested {\it indirectly} via experiments.
+The $SU_f(3)$ gauge coupling $\kappa$ is anticipated to be considerably smaller than the electroweak coupling $g$ ($=0.6300$) - say, $\kappa=0.1$ in our example.
+On the other hand, $h\cdot u_i$ determines the tiny neutrino masses - which are in sub-eV's or smaller.
+(That helps to give an estimate, $h\sim (10^{-2} - 10^{-4})$.)
+Also, we note that $h^C$ for charged leptons is quite normal, yielding the normal mass splitting for charged leptons.